Principles of operator algebras: 9b. Projections, order

 (2) As before, one of the inclusions being clear, we must prove that we have:

-By using the standard fact that any bounded operator appears as a linear combination of 4 unitaries, that we know from chapter 4, it is enough to prove this for a unitary element, $x=u$.
+By using the standard fact that any bounded operator appears as a linear combination of 4 unitaries, that we know from the beginning of chapter 4, it is enough to prove this for a unitary element, $x=u$.
 So, assume that we have a unitary as follows:

 In order to prove our claim, consider the following vector space: